bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 5. Go back to your Build's page and click `Start/Schedule a build`.
 6. Select `deploy` in the Basic tab of `Build configuration` pop-up window.

-Here is an example of a build generated with deploy workflow:
+Here is an example of a deploy workflow:

     deploy:
         - activate-ssh-key@4.0.3: